Ukraine’s Crisis Threatens to Drag Russia’s Economy Down, Too

 If reforms improve Ukraine’s economic climate, private investment should also pour in.
 Some of it would go toward development of Ukraine’s tantalizing reserves of shale gas, perhaps ending its energy dependence on Russia.
 However, any such favorable developments remain speculative until a new, fully legitimate government takes firm root in Kiev.

-One Response to “Ukraine’s Crisis Threatens to Drag Russia’s Economy Down, Too”
+2 Responses to “Ukraine’s Crisis Threatens to Drag Russia’s Economy Down, Too”

 from a military point of view given the USA's woefully inadequate and undermanned fighting forces the strategy here is unfortunately brutally simple: the only way to guarantee Ukraine's sovereignty and territorial integrity against Russian aggression would be a direct attack and holding strategy on Moscow itself.